ISRO: Asteroids and outer solar system

 Conceptual studies are underway for spacecraft destined for the asteroids and Jupiter, as well, in the long term.
 The ideal launch window to send a spacecraft to Jupiter occurs every 33 months.
 If the mission to Jupiter is launched, a flyby of Venus would be required.
 Development of RTEG power might allow the agency to further undertake deeper space missions to the other outer planets.

 Space telescopes and observatories

 AstroSat-2

 AstroSat-2 is the successor to the AstroSat mission.

 Exoworlds

-Exoworlds is a joint proposal by ISRO, IIST and the University of Cambridge for a space telescope dedicated for atmospheric studies of exoplanets, planned for 2025.
+Exoworlds is a joint proposal by ISRO, IIST and the University of Cambridge for a space telescope dedicated for atmospheric studies of exoplanets using the transiting spectrometry techniques.
 ExoWorlds is proposed as a dedicated mission for exoplanet spectroscopy in the NUV-VISIBLE-IR ranges.
 It would be placed in a stable orbit around the Earth-Sun L2 point.
+The mission is under internal clearances.

 Indian Spectroscopic and Imaging Space Telescope (INSIST)

 The Indian Spectroscopic and Imaging Space Telescope (INSIST) will produce high-resolution deep UV-optical images, and will also have capabilities to carry out low to medium resolution spectroscopy.
 The INSIST proposal was recommended by ISRO for pre-project phase with seed funding in March 2019.
 Collaboration with the Canadian Space Agency is also being proposed.